dolodi/MSM-autofarm-bot/README.md

 # MySingingMonstersAutoBot
 Get tired of collecting your gold and shards from your monsters?
 Run this bot to collect your gold while you're AFK.

+BEWARE ! if you dont know anything about python or programming and expect this to work out of the box.

 ## Version
 ### - 1.6
 Changed the collect food function to collect more efficiently.